Continuing the fight against cybersex trafficking

 Foster care and parenting expert Dr. John Degarmo, in a Huffington Post article, said “Child pornography has found a welcome home on the internet, and is in truth a multi-billion dollar online 100,000 sites dedicated to the crime, and is one of the fastest growing online businesses.”

-Thorn, an organization dedicated working with government agencies and private sector companies in combating child exploitation, has published some disturbing statistics on its website.
+Thorn, an organization dedicated to working with government agencies and private sector companies in combating child exploitation, has published some disturbing statistics on its website.

 - Child sexual abuse images and videos found online involve both boys and girls from 0-18 years old.